jcsmnt0/STLC/README.md

 # How to build
 Any relatively recent version of Idris should work - just run `idris --build stlc.ipkg` and wait for the `stlc` executable to come into being.

-# How to run
+# REPL
-The only way to interact with the language right now is through the REPL that launches when you run the `stlc` binary.
-When you hit Enter after typing in an expression, you'll get back a desugared representation of the expression annotated with its type, followed by the result of evaluating the expression.
+A REPL launches when you run `stlc` with no arguments.
+Type in an expression and hit Enter to receive the evaluated result.
 Once you're bored of that, enter `exit` to exit.

+# Running programs
+Run `stlc <file>` to run the interpreter over a program.
+Programs are made up of whitespace-separated definitions, which look like `def <name> = <expr>`.
+The output of the interpreter is the result of evaluating the last definition in the file, so e.g. the program

+    def x = 3
+    def y = 4
+    def z = + x y
+prints out "7" when interpreted.